nf-core/website/markdown/developers/adding_pipelines.md

 ### Branch setup

+All nf-core pipelines use branches called `dev` and `master`.
+The `master` branch should contain the code from the latest stable release, `dev` should have the latest development code.
+Before the first release is made we set `dev` as the default repository branch instead of `master`;
+this means that the latest code runs by default up until the first release.
+After the first release we switch the default back to `master`.

 We want people to run the latest development code by default up until the first release.
-To do this, we set `dev` as default and delete the `master` branch.
+To do this, we set `dev` as the default repository branch.
-We will create the `master` branch again when you are ready to create the first release.
+After a release is created, we set the default branch back to `master` so that the default action is to run the latest stable release code.

 Once you have forked the repository, create a new branch called `dev` for the active development.
-In the repository settings, set `dev` to be the default branch and then delete the `master` branch.
+In the repository settings, set `dev` to be the default branch.

 ### Repository setup